dfk-paris/dfkv/README.md

 [riot.js v6.1](https://riot.js.org/) widgets and a backend
 [rack](https://rack.github.io) application with Elasticsearch 7.16.

+# Data

+The data is stored as tabular data and alternatively as one JSON-document in the folder "data".
+An illustration (data.usage.pdf) shows the relations between the tabular data.

 # Development

 The application consists of a small ruby web API and a frontend to be embedded